mattorp/synesthesia-ecosystem/README.md

 ## Contributing

 The simplest way to contribute is to join the discussion in the existing [Discord community](https://discord.gg/dMVvCgXxtU) in the #tools channel under coding and the other channels or in [this repos discussion tab](https://github.com/mattorp/synesthesia-community-efforts/discussions).
-Other simple ways are to ask for, list, describe, ..., features/resources/ideas in the [issues](https://github.com/mattorp/synesthesia-community-efforts/issues).
-The #feature-suggestions channel in Discord may prove an inspiration.
+Other simple ways are to ask for, list, describe, expand on, ..., features/resources/ideas in the [issues](https://github.com/mattorp/synesthesia-community-efforts/issues).
+The #feature-suggestions channel in Discord may prove an inspiration.s

 ## Guides